markferdo/markferdo.github.io/_posts/2025-08-11-Build-&-Install-Linux-kernel.md

 ### Copying the configuration

 The linux_stable directory now has the  kernel we are going to work on.
-This is the unmodified linux kernel.
-But our linux distro (ubuntu in my case) already comes with the a full kernel configuration.
+This is the unmodified Linux kernel.
+But our Linux distro (Ubuntu in my case) already comes with a full kernel configuration.
 So we'll copy that configuration into our new kernel.

 ~~~
 ls /boot